jasonaxiak/TALsample/README.md

 - Age must mathematically match the date of birth provided

-- Sum insured amount must be between $100k and $1m
+- Sum insured amount must be between $1,000 and $10,000

+### Back-end API

+- API will be hosted locally at http://localhost:5235